 The boys' wanderlust settles when they make new goat friends in their herd.

 Initially, our most pressing concern was analyzing the effects of the tranquilizers that police and animal control had used in capturing the goats; sadly, these drugs can be very hard on the kidneys and liver, and it’s possible to unintentionally overdose an animal while trying to subdue them.
 Fortunately, Reiman and Taylor avoided significant ill effects.

 While a surprise for many New Yorkers, this was not the first time we at Farm Sanctuary have encountered farm animals wandering or fleeing through city streets.

 Our vets conducted extensive bloodwork to monitor their response to the tranquilizers, as well as fecal exams, since many of the animals who come to us from New York City have horribly high parasite loads.
 Routine diagnostics were also performed to ensure that the pair did not have any diseases that could be spread to our other residents.
 Before long, they were ready to leave the hospital and begin their lives at our New York Shelter.

 We are so grateful for our friends at the ACC, volunteers, and all of our members and supporters who make our lifesaving rescue, education, and advocacy work possible.
-We are so excited to get to know these two and are thankful that they’ll be forever valued as someone, not something.
+We are so excited to get to know these two and are thankful that they’ll be forever valued.
+Read more on our education page.

 Today, Reiman and Taylor are thriving at Farm Sanctuary as residents of our sheep barn, which is also home to a group of gentle goats.
 They’re beginning to come out of their shells and put the trauma of their pasts behind them.
 Among their favorite new hobbies: climbing into the hay feeder to enjoy the ultimate buffet!
 We’re excited to continue to get to know them as the unique individuals they are.